-- 9 units upper-division taken as a junior or senior - 9 units at CSUF - 3 units in cultural diversity (courses marked with a star) - 9 units maximum from single department, excluding any units associated with courses used to meet Category I, Core Competencies, requirement. - Each course counts in only one category, except those meeting Category V (Cultural Diversity)
+- 9 units upper division taken as a junior or senior - 9 units in residence at CSUF - 3 units in cultural diversity (courses marked with an asterisk) - Limited to either 9 units or 3 courses from a single department, excluding courses in G.E.
+Category I, Core Competencies - Each course counts in only one G.E. category, except those meeting Category V, Cultural Diversity